flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 Those organizational units of code may widely differ in size, usage and meaning.
 But for the purpose of this analysis, we can regard them as pure *code artifacts*, pieces of code that are structurally distinct, irrespective of what they represent.

-A code artifact is typically composed of other smaller artifacts that we might call its parts.
+A code artifact is typically composed of other smaller artifacts that we might call its *parts*.
+An artifact constitutes the *scope* of its parts.
 Examples would be a project containing modules, a module containing files, a file containing actual language contructs, and a function containing statements in its body.
 This nesting can go many levels deep, and we need it to structure our code:

 ![](/blog-images/software-development/architecture/code-artifact-hierarchy-no-dependence.jpg)